In Depth Patient Reports - default

 Chest x-rays are rarely useful for diagnosing chronic bronchitis, although they sometimes show mild scarring and thickened airway walls.

 Computed Tomography.
 Computed tomography (CT) scans can accurately assess the severity of COPD and may be used to determine the size of the air pockets (bullae) in the lungs.
+The location of the bullae can have implications for therapy of emphysema.

 Other Tests for COPD